2026 Municipal and School Board Elections

 Confirm or change your school support designation

-Homeowners and tenants should review their school support designations, and if needed, update them by June 1, 2026, to be accurately included on the Preliminary List of Electors ahead of the municipal and school board elections on October 26, 2026.
+All electors should review their school support designations, and if needed, update them by June 1, 2026, to be accurately included on the Preliminary List of Electors ahead of the municipal and school board elections on October 26, 2026.
 You can do so through the MPAC School Support Designation website.

 General Information